drraccoony/Polo-Godot/README.md

 The game has easily gone through 3 entire re-writes since the game was first started.
 Alot of the original builds have been lost to time, but a few (Original BBEv1 Engine) still linger around (BBEv2 Rewrite) on the internet.
 The latest of the older engine that exists is probably 1.6.3 (Last BBEv2 Build).
 Originally intended to be a Windows only platform, HTML5, Android and Linux builds of the game were experimented and toyed with for awhile.
 For a short time, the game even had online co-op play before being scrapped due to poor UDP netcode sync.

+The original game is still [available to download](https://drraccoon.me/files/Polo1.6.3helms.zip).

 ## Remaster Objectives
 It would be nice to breathe some life into the game again.
 Although, the list of milestones are as follows